saptak/envddext/README.md

 - Access guided workflows for common Envoy Gateway use cases
 - Deploy sample applications with pre-configured Gateway resources
 - Learn Envoy Gateway concepts through interactive examples

+### GitHub Templates

+- Apply Envoy Gateway templates directly from GitHub repositories
+- Use templates from the community or your own repositories
+- Streamlined workflow for applying common Gateway API configurations

 ## Build and Install